artur15lima/fish-arch-motd-config/README.md

 # Step by step guide
-/path-to-file/file = where you have downloaded the available files
+/path-to-file/file = where you have downloaded the available files Author of the config file = https://github.com/CarterLi

+Download the 2 files available ("config.jsonc" and "config.fish")
-Most of these steps can be made with a file manager.
+Most of these steps can be taken with a file manager.

 1. Install fastfetch, figlet, fish, lolcat -> sudo pacman -S --noconfirm fish figlet fastfetch lolcat
-Author of the config file = https://github.com/CarterLi

 2. Make a directory on /etc/ for fastfetch configuration file and put the config.jsonc there -> sudo mkdir /etc/fastfetch/; sudo mv /path-to-file/config.jsonc /etc/fastfetch/;